Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Experimental Results

 \section{Experimental Results}

-\paragraph{Datasets.} We evaluate our model on two relatively large first-person video datasets: EPIC Kitchens (EPIC)~\cite{damen2018eccv} and Extended GTEA Gaze+ (EGTEA)~\cite{li13}.
-EPIC contains $55$ hours of recordings, featuring $28$ subjects performing daily activities in different kitchen scenarios.
+\textbf{Datasets.} We evaluate our model on two relatively large first-person video datasets: EPIC Kitchens (EPIC)~\cite{damen2018eccv} and Extended GTEA Gaze+ (EGTEA)~\cite{li13}. \textbf{EPIC} contains $55$ hours of recordings, featuring $28$ subjects performing daily activities in different kitchen scenarios.
+Videos are recorded by a GoPro camera at $1920 \times 1080$ resolution.
 Each subject records and labels their own activities.
-EPIC provides labels as primitive actions, \ie verbs that define the action of the subject (\eg close, open, wash); in total, there are $125$ such primitive action labels.
-EGTEA also records activities in kitchen scenarios.
-The dataset contains $106$ different activity annotations, that are defined as (\emph{verb}, \emph{noun}) pairs.
-To keep label similarity with EPIC, we consider only verb labels.
-This gives us 22 distinct primitive activity labels.
+The dataset provides labels as primitive actions, \emph{i.e.} verbs that define the action of the subject (\emph{e.g.} close, open, wash).
+In total there are $125$ such primitive action labels. \textbf{EGTEA} also records activities in kitchen scenarios and contains $106$ different activity videos from 32 subjects.
+Each subject prepares a complete dish.
+In total, EGTEA provides $28$ hours of recordings.
+Videos are labeled by means of (\emph{verb}, \emph{noun}) pairs.
+To keep label similarity with EPIC we consider only verb labels.
+This gives us 19 distinct primitive activity labels.
+EGTEA is recorded with an SMI wearable eye-tracker with a resolution of $1280 \times 960$.